-Gaussian noise of mean zero and variance 0.01.
-For the background we again take the truth perturbed by Gaussian noise with covariance B = 0.01I.

-Figures 12 and 13 show the results for a reduced size of the assimilation window.
-The first observation that we can make is that again the regularisation using the mixed TV $L_1$ - $L_2$ -norm (Figure 13) is consistently better than that using the $L_2$ -norm (Figure 12).
-Standard 4DVar produces oscillations, in particular in the initial conditions, whereas the mixed TV $L_1$ - $L_2$ -norm regularisation does not show any oscillations.
-The oscillations in the initial conditions in standard 4DVar then lead to errors in the forecast (see plots for t = 5, t = 20 and t = 45 in Figure 12).
-Again, for 4DVar, the forecast of the analysis does not keep the amplitude correctly (final plot in Figure 12), whereas $L_1$ norm regularisation provides a more accurate amplitude in the forecast (final plot in Figure 13), a property of the underlying imperfect model.
+Again, we take the same experimental data as in Subsection 5.1; this time, however, we reduce the size of the assimilation window from 40 time steps to 5 time steps and carry out the following test: we take imperfect observations every 5 points in space and every 2 time steps with Gaussian noise of mean zero and variance 0.01.
+For the background we again take the truth perturbed by Gaussian noise with covariance B taken from (29) with $\sigma_b^2 = 0.01$.
+Figures 10 and 11 show the results for a reduced size of the assimilation window.
+The first observation that we can make is that again the regularisation using the mixed TV L_1 - L_2 -norm (Figure 11) is consistently better than that using the L_2 -norm (Figure 10).
+Standard 4DVar produces oscillations, in particular in the initial conditions, whereas the mixed TV L_1 - L_2 -norm regularisation does not show any oscillations.
+The oscillations in the initial conditions in standard 4DVar then lead to errors in the forecast (see plots for t = 5, t = 20 and t = 45 in Figure 10).
+Again, for 4DVar, the forecast of the analysis does not keep the amplitude correctly (final plot in Figure 10), whereas the mixed TV L_1 - L_2 -norm regularisation provides a more accurate amplitude in the forecast (final plot in Figure 11).

-6.4 Summary of initial condition errors
+5.4 Summary of initial condition errors

-In Table I we summarise the analysis errors (the errors between the analysis and the truth at t = 0, measured in the $L_2$ vector norm, for several scenarios.
-We choose observation errors with covariance R = 0.01I and assimilation windows of length 40.
-The general experimental design is as in Section 6.1.
-We consider two types of covariance matrices for the background error, namely $B = \sigma_b^2 I$ , and the double-sided exponential covariance matrix B given by (32).
-For both types of matrices we consider three different variances: $\sigma_b^2 = 1$ , $\sigma_b^2 = 0.01$ and $\sigma_b^2 = 0.005$ .
-For each matrix we use either perfect observations everywhere in time and space, perfect observations every 20 points in space and every 2 time steps or imperfect observations every 20 points in space and every 2 time steps, where the observations are taken as perturbations from the truth with Gaussian noise of mean zero and covariance B. Finally, the last three rows of Table I show the results for a smaller assimilation window of length 5.
+In Table I we summarise the analysis errors (the errors between the analysis and the truth at t = 0, that is, the initial condition errors) measured in the L_2 vector norm for the different regularisation techniques.
+The results are shown for all three test cases described in Section 5.1 where either perfect observations are taken at all spatial and time points, partial perfect observations are taken less frequently in time and space, or partial imperfect (noisy) observations are taken, also with less frequency.
+We choose observation errors with covariance R = 0.01Iand assimilation windows of length 40 and length 5.
+We consider the two background covariance matrices $B = \sigma_b^2 I$, and the double-sided exponential covariance matrix B given by (29), with three different variances: $\sigma_b^2 = 1$, $\sigma_b^2 = 0.01$ and $\sigma_b^2 = 0.005$.

-We have also given results for different values of $\delta$ in (19).
+For the mixed TV L_1 - L_2 -norm regularisation method, we also give results for different values of δ in (19).
 The emphasis on the sparsity of the gradient of the initial condition depends on this regularisation parameter.
-We have looked at three different values for $\delta$ and the best of all three results (that is the smallest error in the initial condition) is underlined in the table.
-The regularisation depends on the regularisation parameter but investigating the influence of this parameter and finding the optimal choice of $\delta$ is beyond the scope of this paper.
-We remark that for the plots in the previous subsections we used the value of $\delta$ which gave the smallest initial condition error.
+We have looked at three different values for δ and the best of all three results (that is the smallest error in the initial condition) is underlined in the table.
+The regularisation depends on the regularisation parameter, but investigating the influence of this parameter and finding the optimal choice of δ is beyond the scope of this paper.
+We remark that for the plots in the previous subsections we have used the value of δ from the table that gives the smallest initial condition error.